Consumer medicine information

 Method of administration.

-To be most effective in protecting against liver damage, therapy with DBL Acetylcysteine Injection Concentrate should be started within 8 hours of paracetamol ingestion.
+To be most effective in protecting against liver injury, therapy with DBL Acetylcysteine Injection Concentrate should be started within 8 hours of paracetamol ingestion.

 Management of paracetamol overdosage with acetylcysteine.